Money and Wellbeing

 - Exercising – a walk, jog, swim or cycle can transform how we are feeling mentally

-- Eating healthily – avoiding ‘quick hit’ junk food when possible and paying attention to our diet
+- Eating & drinking healthily – avoiding ‘quick hit’ junk food when possible and paying attention to our diet and hydration levels

 - Socialising - seeing or speaking to a friend or loved one is proven to improve our well-being